+Companies are always looking for ways to improve their overall productivity and bottom-line.
 Employee recognition remains an important business strategy that every company needs to consider, and I'll tell you why.
-According to Gallup's research, lack of recognition is a significant reason why employees leave their jobs, and "the more talented the employee is, the faster they leave."
+According to Gallup's employee recognition statistics, lack of recognition is a significant reason why employees leave their jobs, and "the more talented the employee is, the faster they leave."
 This implies that companies that do not recognize their employees will most likely suffer high turnover costs—ranging from 5.8 percent up to 213 percent of an employee's salary, depending on the job and employee skills.
 Besides the direct replacement costs, other associated costs include lost productivity and time, temporary coverage, and new employee training.
 Think about what those costs would look like if more than one employee left the company!
-Do you now understand why HR and business leaders need to pay more attention to employee recognition statistics.
+This is why HR and business leaders need to pay more attention to employee recognition statistics.

 Let’s dive in.

-Over a third of all respondents said their job was a regular source of stress.
+1. Over a third of all respondents said their job was a regular source of stress.

-Globally, one in four employees strongly agrees that they have received recognition or praise for doing good work in the last week.
+2. Globally, one in four employees strongly agrees that they have received recognition or praise for doing good work in the last week.

 Note that one of Gallup's Q12 employee recognition survey questions asks if the respondent has received praise in the last seven days.
 According to best practices, employee recognition should be frequent and given on time.
-If you lead a 10-person team, this statistic shows that at least two employees have received recognition for doing good work in the last seven days.
+If you lead a 10-person team, this employee recognition statistic shows that at least two employees have received recognition for doing good work in the last seven days.
 The danger of not recognizing your employees, according to Gallup, is that "employees who do not feel adequately recognized are twice as likely to say they'll quit in the next year."
 Therefore, it is crucial to regularly recognize your employees and peers for their meaningful contributions to the workplace.

-56 percent of HR professionals agreed that their recognition program has a positive impact on recruitment.
+3. According to a report on employee recognition stats, 56 percent of HR professionals agreed that their recognition program has a positive impact on recruitment.

 When a company creates a positive culture for existing employees, one where they are recognized for their contributions, employees will help publicize their company as a great place to work.
-Since people are four times more likely to buy [your brand] when referred by friends, such a positive reputation can make it easier to attract top-tier candidates to your company.
+Often, exceptional candidates choose to work for a company based on factors beyond compensation—they evaluate its values, mission, and other cultural elements.
+Since people are four times more likely to buy [your brand] when referred by friends, a positive reputation can make it easier to attract top-tier candidates to your company.
 As a result, companies will be saving time and cost in their recruitment efforts.

-27 percent of employees in different countries point to a lack of recognition and rewards as an important reason to leave an employer.
+4. 27 percent of employees in different countries point to a lack of recognition and rewards as an important reason to leave an employer.

 In their 2018 global report, Randstad presented important insights from a survey of over 175,000 respondents in 30 countries.
 According to this report, one of the factors driving employees away from companies is the lack of recognition and rewards.
 Clearly, employee recognition is a retention strategy, and employees who feel valued will remain at their jobs.
-Also, global recognition programs should aim to bring out the best in people and motivate them to perform better in their roles.
+Also, global recognition programs bring out the best in people and motivate them to perform better in their roles.
 Companies struggling to retain employees need to consider creative ways to recognize their employees and ensure that there are opportunities for employees' professional development.

-Employee engagement, productivity, and performance are 14 percent higher than in organizations without recognition.
+5. Employee engagement, productivity, and performance are 14 percent higher than in organizations without recognition.

 58 percent of HR professionals recommend that leaders recognize and praise their employees more often to help drive engagement.

 In other words, employee recognition is a win-win for everyone.
 Employees experience a boost in morale and are motivated to improve their work performance, while the company experiences an overall improvement in performance.

-79 percent of millennials say that an increase in recognition would make them more loyal to their employer.
+6. 79 percent of millennials say that an increase in recognition would make them more loyal to their employer.

-28 percent of workers revealed that the most memorable recognition comes from their managers.
+7. 28 percent of workers revealed that the most memorable recognition comes from their managers.

-Nearly 90 percent of employees who received recognition or thanks from their boss in the past month indicated higher trust levels in that boss.
+8. Nearly 90 percent of employees who received recognition or thanks from their boss in the past month indicated higher trust levels in that boss.

 9. According to a report on employee appreciation, 85 percent of professionals want to hear "thank you" in day-to-day interactions.

-Many remote workers—even while still employed—are likely to feel adrift, lost, forgotten in their new work environment.
+10. Many remote workers—even while still employed—are likely to feel adrift, lost, forgotten in their new work environment.